How Plan to Eat sorts the Shopping List:

 Our approach to the shopping list:

 Items on the Shopping List merge based on unit and title.
-In order for them to merge, those listings need to be identical.
-You can edit any item on your shopping list to ensure it merges with other similar items.
+In order for them to merge, those listings need to be matching.
+You can edit any item on your shopping list to ensure it merges with similar items.

 You can see which ingredients go with which recipes by looking at the recipe letter key at the end of the item.
 You can also look at the details of particular ingredients by clicking on the pencil icon and clicking to view the included items.
 This can be helpful as you are trying to see how ingredients are combining.